ProteusMRIgHIFU/BabelBrain/docs/docs/pipeline/pipeline.md

 ## Anatomical Imaging
 * Collect T1W (and optionally T2W) imaging of a participant.
 T1W scan **must** be 1-mm isotropic scans.
 * *Optional*: CT scan of the participant.
 Depending on the study being conducted, counting with a CT scan improves the precision of the simulation.
 * *Optional*:: ZTE or PETRA scan of the participant.
 A pseudo-CT scan can be reconstructed using an ultrashort echo time  (ZTE in GE, PETRA in Siemens) MRI scan.
-Details on MRI scan parameters and methods for pseudo-CT reconstruction (using the "classical" approach) can be found in the work presented by [Miscouridou *et al.*](https://ieeexplore.ieee.org/document/9856605) (DOI: 10.1109/TUFFC.2022.3198522) and in the GitHub repository [petra-to-ct](https://github.com/ucl-bug/petra-to-ct), both from the UCL group.
+Details on MRI scan parameters and methods for pseudo-CT reconstruction (using the "classical" approach) can be found in the work presented by
+<a href="https://ieeexplore.ieee.org/document/9856605/" target="_blank">Miscouridou et al.</a> (DOI: 10.1109/TUFFC.2022.3198522) and in the GitHub repository <a href="https://github.com/ucl-bug/petra-to-ct" target="_blank">petra-to-ct</a>, both from the UCL group.
 The user needs only to provide the Nifti file of the ZTE/PETRA scan.
 BabelBrain will do the transformation to pseudo-CT.
 A Nifti file with the pseudo-CT will be generated.
-Consult [MRI Sequences](https://github.com/ProteusMRIgHIFU/BabelBrain/MRI_Sequences) for GE and Siemens scan settings recomendations
+Consult [MRI Sequences](../MRISequences/MRISequences.md) for GE and Siemens scan settings recomendations

 ## Pre-processing
-* Execute [SimNIBS](https://simnibs.github.io/simnibs/build/html/index.html) 4.x `charm` processing tool:
+* Execute <a href="https://simnibs.github.io/simnibs/build/html/index.html" target="_blank">SimNIBS</a> 4.x `charm` processing tool:

     ```
     charm <ID> <Path to T1W Nifti file> <Path to T2W Nifti file>